Dirty Dozen: 12 Harmful Ingredients Found In Deodorant for Women

 It’s inevitable that if you buy your run-of-the-mill deodorant from the department store, you will bring some of these unwanted chemicals into your home.
 We’re not telling you this to cause panic, but rather, to empower you so that you can make sound choices for the sake of your health!

-If you want a more natural deodorant, take a look at our own selection of Joban Beauty products.
+If you want a more natural deodorant, take a look at our own selection of Joban Beauty deodorants.

 We’ve created a safe deodorant plus concealer for women who want an alternative to the chemically-laden products you typically find at stores.
 Our formula combines deodorant, makeup and an applicator in one, without some of the harmful chemicals mentioned.